JeeWeetje/lora-azure-iot-workshop/UwpToIotHub.md

 ## Conclusion

-These messages shown during the monitoring step are now available in Azure, and kept in the IotHub until other resources are asking for telemetry...
+These messages shown during the monitoring step are now available in Azure, and kept in the IotHub until other resources start consuming the telemetry.
+There is a retention time (not consumed messages will be dropped) but relax, we will consume them right away.

 Next Step: You are now ready to process your data in an Azure Function.
 Continue to [Receiving and handling telemetry in Azure](AzureUWP.md)